-MTSU School of Music alumni teach thousands of students every day in schools and private studios, perform in orchestras and with opera companies, appear in clubs with the famous and yet-to-be-known, write music for Hollywood films, run organizations, train church choirs, inspire college students, and continually enrich the lives of many as their sacred calling.
+Our alumni teach thousands of students every day in private studios and schools from the kindergarten through university levels.
+MTSU alumni perform in orchestras, military ensembles and opera companies, appear in clubs and recording studios with the famous and yet-to-be-known, compose music for Hollywood films and commercial jingles, lead professional music organizations, work in the music industry, serve as church musicians, and continually enrich the lives of others through music as their sacred calling.